-According to UK law, you can create a will without professional assistance, but following the correct procedures is vital to ensure its validity.
-We will guide you through the basics of will writing, the risks associated with DIY wills, and the alternatives available.
+Under the Wills Act 1837, you can create a will without professional assistance, but following the correct procedures is vital to ensure its validity.
+This guide walks you through the basics of will writing, the real risks of DIY wills, the legal requirements you must meet, and when it makes sense to get professional help — particularly if you own property, have children, or want to protect your family from inheritance tax (IHT) or care fee risks.

 Key Takeaways